jcheminform/jcheminform-author-guidelines/guidelines/datanote.md

 A Data Note should describe a curated, Public Domain, CCZero or CC-BY-licensed dataset (explicit statement is required), and likely to be of broad utility.
 The dataset must be curated as detailed in this publication and archived for long-term reuse.
-A Data Note describes the content of the data set, the method used to curate the data, and a description of how the dataset deposition complies with the [FAIR principles](https://doi.org/10.1162/DINT_R_00024).
+A Data Note must describe the content of the data set, the method used to curate the data, and a description of how the dataset deposition complies with the [FAIR principles](https://doi.org/10.1162/DINT_R_00024).
 Unlike with a Database paper, Data Notes focus on the data itself and not how the data can be graphically or otherwise explored.